Lightstreamer/Lightstreamer-example-Chat-adapter-node/README.md

 node nodechat.js
 ```

-### Prepare the Client ###
+## Prepare the Client ##

-1. Copy the "Lightstreamer/pages/demos/ChatDemo" folder from the Lightstreamer distribution
+1. Please refer to the [Lightstreamer Chat Demo Client for JavaScript](https://github.com/Weswit/Lightstreamer-example-Chat-client-javascript) project
 2. Edit the index.html file: search the LightstreamerClient instantiation and replace the "DEMO" string with "PROXY_NODECHAT"
 ```js
 new LightstreamerClient(hostToUse,"PROXY_NODECHAT");